openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/lti/lti_prepare_content.rst

 Create the Duplicate Course
 ***********************************

+.. only:: Partners

-Before you create a duplicate course, be sure to check with your DevOps team or your edX PM to determine the website that hosts your organization's courses for LTI use.
+  Before you create a duplicate course, be sure to check with your DevOps team or your edX Partner Manager to determine the website that hosts your organization's courses for LTI use.

+.. only:: Open_edX

+  Before you create a duplicate course, be sure to check with your DevOps team to determine the website that hosts your organization's courses for LTI use.

 To create the duplicate course, follow these steps.

 #.
-In Studio on edX Edge, export the course.
+In Studio, export the original course.
 For more information, see
    :ref:`Export a Course`.

 #.
-In Studio on your organization's host site for LTI courses (either edX Edge
-   or your organization's own LTI site), create a course.
+In Studio on your organization's host site for LTI courses, create a course.
    This is the duplicate course.

-   .. note:: If your organization uses edX Edge as the host site, be sure to
+   .. note:: If your organization uses the same site as the host for both the
-    give the duplicate course a different, distinguishing name or run.
+    original course and for LTI courses, be sure to give the duplicate course a different name or run.

 #.
 In the duplicate course, import the tar.gz file that you exported in step 1.
    For more information, see :ref:`Import a Course`.